shaikrizu/demojenkins/README.md

 * if doenst mark this temporarily offline when u refresh or restart it will come to online

 * Retain Builds Forever?
+* currentBuild.keepLog = true
+          // it will keep the build forever it diseble delete build '#2'

 ```
 pipline {
   agent any